Benno Landsberger

-Benno Landsberger (21 April 1890 – 26 April 1968) was a German Assyriologist.
+Benno Landsberger (21 April 1890 – 26 April 1968) was a German-American Assyriologist.

-Early life and education
+Biography

-He was born on 21 April 1890 in Friedek, then part of Austrian Silesia, and from 1908 studied Oriental Studies at Leipzig.
+Benno Landsberger was born on 21 April 1890 in Friedek, then part of Austrian Silesia, and from 1908 studied Oriental Studies at Leipzig.
 Amongst his teachers were August Fischer in Arabic and Heinrich Zimmern in Assyriology.

-In 1914 Landsberger joined the Austro-Hungarian Army, where he fought with distinction on the Eastern Front, winning a golden Distinguished Service Cross.
+In 1914, Landsberger joined the Austro-Hungarian Army, where he fought with distinction on the Eastern Front, winning a golden Distinguished Service Cross.
 He returned to Leipzig after the war and was appointed to the position of 'extraordinary professor" in 1926.
-In 1928 he was appointed successor to Peter Jensen at Marburg, but returned to Leipzig in 1929 as Zimmern's successor.
+In 1928, he was appointed successor to Peter Jensen at Marburg, but returned to Leipzig in 1929 as Zimmern's successor.

-Later career

-Landsberger was dismissed as a result of the Nazi-era Law for the Restoration of the Professional Civil Service which excluded Jews from government employment.
+Landsberger was dismissed in 1935 as a result of the Nazi-era Nuremberg Laws which stripped Jewish people of citizenship, having been allowed to stay in Germany after the Law for the Restoration of the Professional Civil Service in 1933 due to the fact he served in WW1.
 Landsberger accepted a post at the new Turkish University of Ankara, working especially in the area of languages, history and geography.
 After 1945 he was appointed to the Oriental Institute of the University of Chicago, where he worked until 1955.
 During this period he became a naturalized American citizen.
 He was elected to the American Philosophical Society in 1959.

-Landsberger was an eminent and groundbreaking scholar, editing many important lexical texts and conducting fundamental linguistic studies.
-He passed on a Germanic academic tradition that continues today in many countries via his students.
-He was also known for particularly black humor and a love of cigars and beer.